How to configure an .htaccess file on Web Hosting Classic

 -

-Upload the file using FTP, place it in the directory of your choice and name it
+Upload the file using FTP, place it in the desired directory, and name it

 .htaccess